johannesstroebele91/React-Library/documentation/advanced/props/props-child-to-parent.md

 The steps 1 and two as before

 - Step 3 for declaring the state
-- Step 4 actually updates the state (triggers a re-rendering of the page)
+- Step 4 actually creates a the state of the respective variable (triggers a re-rendering of the page)
 - Step 5 controlls the component (additional step that ensures that data is the same in both components)

 ```javascript